micobo-gmbh/micobo-Security-Token/README.md

 ##
 #### 1. transfer AOS token

-Every token transferring action triggers a call to the _check()_ function in the CLC, which is routed through the proxy contract (here Master Contract)
+Every token transferring action triggers a call to the _check()_ function in the CLC, which is routed through the master contract (here Master Contract)

 ![transfer_token](./resources/token_transfer.jpg "transfer AOS token")